-One of the nation’s top regional public universities, Towson University offers a welcoming environment for living and learning, close to the area’s top educational, cultural and community resources.
+One of the nation’s top 100 public universities, Towson University offers a welcoming environment for living and learning, close to many educational, cultural and community resources.

 Towson University offers students the best of both worlds.
 We have the academic programs and exceptional faculty typical of a large university coupled with the close-knit community and personalized approach of a small college.
-Research-based learning and practical application ensure that each student gets a well-rounded academic experience.
-TU’s wide range of programs and extracurricular activities contribute to a dynamic student experience.
+TU’s wide range of extracurricular activities contribute to a dynamic student experience.
 Students can pursue diverse interests and cultivate undiscovered talents.

 Maryland law authorizes the establishment of a State Normal School for the formal training and certification of teachers of public schools.
 Maryland becomes the seventh state to establish such a training school.